-This is standard on the J2900 series and optional on J2300 Series.
-The 'Easy-Open, Easy-Load" springassisted hinge is counterbalanced with a torsion spring which dramatically lightens the weight of the lid and makes it easy to open and close.
+The 'Easy-Open, Easy-Load" spring-assisted hinge is counterbalanced with a torsion spring which dramatically lightens the weight of the lid and makes it easy to open and close.
 A lighter lid also reduces lid and lip damage.
 A spring loaded safety latch holds the lid in place while loading.
 The lid, when open, is tilted away from the kiln opening allowing greater access to the interior.
 There are no lid supports in the way when loading your kiln.
 You can safely and easily load from both sides.
 Anyone who has tried to load a large kiln with a lot of work can fully appreciate this great feature.
 The hinge extends over three kiln sections and ties the kiln together for stability.
 All hinge parts are aluminized or galvannealed steel for corrosion resistance.
+This is standard on the D28S and D28T models, optional on the D23S and D23T models and not available on the D18S and D18T models.